Newsletter Sign Up

 Once your neck has lost it normal curve, your neck and shoulder muscles attempts to hold your head in the proper position.
-Unfortunately they were not created for this and they tire easily.
-Unless you decide to let your head drop into your lap, your neck muscles will have to continue holding up your head long after becoming fatigues.
+Unfortunately, they were not created for this and they tire easily.
+Unless you decide to let your head drop into your lap, your neck muscles will have to continue holding up your head long after becoming fatigued.
 That’s precisely when muscle spasms occur, and tightness begins in your neck and shoulders.

 A recent study published in the Annals of Internal Medicine, compared three modes of treatment to determine which was the most effective in improving mobility and reducing neck pain.
-One hundred eighty-three patients between the ages of 18 to 70.
-Who had reported complaints of neck pain for a minimum two-week period, participated in the study.
+One hundred eighty-three patients between the ages of 18 to 70 who had reported complaints of neck pain for a minimum two-week period, participated in the study.

 Group one received continued routine care by a medical doctor and were ordered to take pain medication and rest, group two received chiropractic adjustments, and group three underwent physical therapy and a supervised exercise regimen.

 If you’re experiencing neck pain, ask your doctor of chiropractic to assist you in restoring your necks normal curvature.
-This may include stretched and exercises, cervical traction, and an orthotic pillow created specifically for maintaining the proper curvature of your neck.
+This may include stretching and exercises, cervical traction, and an orthotic pillow created specifically for maintaining the proper curvature of your neck.

 217 Merrick Rd.